LisaMcCormack/CV/README.md

 #### Problem Solving

+Test driven development requires you to take the problem, break it down and consider what the first step should be.
 The ability to think analytically, perservere and take a problem and break it down into smaller solvable ones is the key to good software development.